populationgenomics/saige-tenk10k/README.md

 Additionally, two helper scripts are also part of this pipeline:

-* one to extract sample covariates which feeds into the exoression processing script where they are combined with expression-based covariates
+* one to extract sample covariates which feeds into the expression processing script where they are combined with expression-based covariates
 * one to make group files that are necessary for rare variant association testing

 ## Genotypes preprocessing